KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_txpow

 ::: warning
-This parameter is in testing and should not yet be used on a production chain.
+This parameter is in its final testing stages.
+Please reach out to us if you would like to use it on a production chain.
 :::

 Setting `-ac_txpow=1` enforces a transaction-rate limiter.
 This can help to prevent spam transactions on an asset chain.